 The Master of Arts in Clinical Mental Health Counseling program is offered from within a Christian worldview and strives to develop exceptional professional counselors with the necessary knowledge and skills to provide compassionate care to people from diverse backgrounds.
+The CMHC program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

 Michigan residents: See the Master of Arts in Counseling degree program.